Nikolas-Charalambidis/conference-talks/spring-one.md

   - **Correct**: Velocity delta (velocity as points against sprints), revenue delta (revenue per story point against time) happiness delta (subjective happiness against time).
 - To sue KPIs correctly, identify project/program objectives and goals, set few but "well thought of" measures (not becoming targets) and make them transparent, and review them periodically (do they allow us to drive corrections/improvements) and rinse & repeat.

-### Rating ⭐⭐⭐⭐⭐
+### Impression ⭐⭐⭐⭐⭐
 - ✅ Highly educative and well-presented approach to the KPI/CPI with examples.
 Two on-spot quotes.
 - ⛔ -

 _____

 ## [Why Every Software Team Should Have a Designer](https://springone.io/2021/sessions/why-every-software-team-should-have-a-designer)
-> "There are high chances we don't yet know the full scope of value that design can deliver"
+> "There are high chances we don't yet know the full scope of value that design can deliver."
 - Length 24:15, watched on 2021-09-16, **#agile #project #management**
 - Antonia Horvath as Delivery Lead & Design Manager, VMware Tanzu Labs
 - Track: Agile Leadership